-Lexus was launching an updated IS and needed an app that salespeople could use to quickly understand the new features that was in line with the company’s branding.
-The computers the salespeople were using were running Internet Explorer v6.
+Lexus was launching an updated IS and needed an app that salespeople could use to quickly understand the new features that were in line with the company’s branding.

 - 8 weeks